-Purpose: The primary document binder shall contain all the elements of the model and its development.
-This binder shall consist of several sub-binders, and the organization and relationships among them will admit accessibility through a hierarchical referencing scheme.
+Purpose: The primary document binder shall contain or reference all the elements of the model and its development.

 In some cases, a user may be offsite, and in others, the users may be modeling organization personnel.
 In either case, clearly written documentation is necessary to maintain the consistency and survivability of the code, irrespective of specific modeling organization personnel.